Buyer Group International, Inc. (OTCMKTS:BYRG) Short Interest Down 94.3% in August

-Buyer Group International, Inc. (OTCMKTS:BYRG – Get Rating) saw a large decrease in short interest during the month of August.
-As of August 15th, there was short interest totalling 1,900 shares, a decrease of 94.3% from the July 31st total of 33,300 shares.
-Based on an average trading volume of 7,786,700 shares, the short-interest ratio is currently 0.0 days.
+Buyer Group International, Inc. (OTCMKTS:BYRG – Get Rating) was the recipient of a significant drop in short interest during the month of August.
+As of August 15th, there was short interest totalling 1,900 shares, a drop of 94.3% from the July 31st total of 33,300 shares.
+Based on an average trading volume of 7,786,700 shares, the days-to-cover ratio is presently 0.0 days.

 - Get a free copy of the StockNews.com research report on Buyer Group International (BYRG)